bfuzzy1/Yaml2VST/Yaml2VST/YAML_GUIDE.md

 - `function`: The name of the Endpoint function to call.
 - `arguments`: A list of arguments for the function.
-- `shellCommands`: Optional shell commands to execute.
+- `shellCommands`: Optional shell commands to execute (for Shell and ExecuteRandomCommand functions).
-- `testFunction`: The name of the test function (if applicable).
+- `testFunction`: The name of the test function (if applicable, used by Start).
-- `cleanFunction`: The name of the clean-up function (if applicable).
+- `cleanFunction`: The name of the clean-up function (if applicable, used by Start).

 Example: